-Timing analysis must be done to verify all ac timings are met for all configurations.
-Verification of ac timings is mandatory when using configurations other than those specified above.
-TI recommends utilizing I/O buffer information specification (IBIS) to analyze all ac timings.
+Other configurations may be possible, but timing analysis must be done to verify all AC timings are met.
+Verification of AC timings is mandatory when using configurations other than those specified above.
+TI recommends utilizing I/O buffer information specification (IBIS) to analyze all AC timings.